cartodeveloper/mend-ie-challenge/README.md

 1. Clone this repository to your local machine
    ` git clone https://github.com/cartodeveloper/mend-ie-challenge.git ANY-NAME`

-2. `cd ` into the cloned repository.
+2. `cd ` into the project directory = cloned repository.

 3. Make a fresh start of the git history with `rm -rf .git && git init`

-4. Instal xml2json-light module ` npm i xml2json-light --save`.
+4. Instal xml2json-light node module ` npm i xml2json-light --save`.

-5. Go to `app.js` and run Js outsite the browser with this script `npm run server`.
+5. Run Js outsite the browser with this script `npm run server`.

-6. Get the correct infomation print into the terminal.
+6. Get the Object with the converted data print in the terminal.

+---

+## 👩‍💻 Contact

+If you have any questions, please don't hesitate, and [Let's Connect!](https://linktr.ee/mtdev)